 These Bones Can Speak: José Tomás Canales, the Texas Rangers, and the Trial that Defined the Border

-LETTERS FROM PARIS ON FIRE: An American Journalist and a German Killer on the Eve of WWII
+The Typewriter and the Guillotine: An American Journalist, a German Serial Killer, and Paris on the Eve of WWII

 Muhammad, the World-Changer: An Intimate Portrait